jesselawson/getting-started-with-rust/tutorial.md

   let input_filename = Path::new(_filename);
 ```

-The call to `Path::new()` behaves just like what we saw from `String::new()`.
+The call to `Path::new()` creates a new `Path` object for us.
+Now, `input_filename`
-Now, `input_filename` is a `Path` that we can try to open.
+is a `Path` that we can try to open.
+Again, don't use a `String` object to

-One other reason to use the `Path` objects is because they play well with Rust's
+hold a filename, since the `Path` object is specificially designed to play well
-other tools for opening, reading, and writing to files.
-With our path now an
+with Rust's other tools for opening, reading, and writing to files.

-official Rust `Path` variable, let's pull in another tool to be able to open
+With our path now an official Rust `Path` variable, let's pull in another tool
-the file that the path points to: `File`.
+to be able to open the file that the path points to: `File`.

 Just like when we created the `Path` variable, we will first need to declare that
 we want to `use` it by adding the following to the top of `main.rs`: